fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlDatabaseSecondary.md

 ```

 ### -ServerName
-Specifies the name of the ssNoVersion that hosts the ssSDS Secondary.
+Specifies the name of the SQL Server that hosts the Azure SQL Database Secondary.

 ```yaml
 Type: String